Reciprocity (optoelectronic): Reciprocity between the photovoltaic quantum efficiency and the electroluminescence spectrum of a pn-junction diode

-where $k$ is the Boltzmann constant, $h$ is Planck's constant, $c$ is the speed of light in vacuum, and $T$ is the temperature of the diode.
+where $k$ is the Boltzmann constant, $h$ is the Planck constant, $c$ is the speed of light in vacuum, and $T$ is the temperature of the diode.

 This simple relation is useful for the analysis of solar cells using luminescence-based characterization methods.
 Luminescence used for characterization of solar cells is useful because of the ability to image the luminescence of solar cells and modules in short periods of times, while spatially resolved measurements of photovoltaic properties (such as photocurrent or photovoltage) would be very time-consuming and technically difficult.